 The sequence matters.

 The Pentagon wanted Claude on classified networks.
 A $200 million contract.
-Anthropic engaged in good faith — CEO Dario Amodei’s own account describes months of negotiation where the company showed flexibility on scope, deployment architecture, and operational constraints.
+Anthropic engaged in good faith — months of negotiation where the company showed flexibility on scope, deployment architecture, and operational constraints.
 The sticking point was never about whether Claude would serve defense.
 It was about what the contract language would permit without oversight.

-On Tuesday, February 24, Hegseth met Amodei and delivered an ultimatum: comply by Friday at 5:01 PM or face consequences.
-Amodei’s response, published Thursday: “Threats do not change our position: we cannot in good conscience accede to their request.”
+On Tuesday, February 24, the Defense Secretary met Dario Amodei and delivered an ultimatum: comply by Friday at 5:01 PM or face consequences.
+Amodei’s response, published Thursday: the company “cannot in good conscience” accept the terms.
+The final contract language, Anthropic said, “was paired with legalese that would allow those safeguards to be disregarded at will.”

-The contradiction in the government’s own posture was striking enough that Amodei pointed it out publicly: the supply chain risk designation labels Anthropic as a threat, while the simultaneous invocation of the Defense Production Act labels Claude as essential to national security.
-“One labels us a security risk; the other labels Claude as essential to national security.”
+The contradiction in the government’s posture was absurd on its face.
+The supply chain risk designation labels Anthropic as a threat.
+The simultaneous invocation of the Defense Production Act labels Claude as essential to national security.
 You can’t have both.
 Either the technology is dangerous and should be contained, or it’s essential and should be secured.
-Designating the same company as both a risk and a necessity isn’t policy — it’s coercion with a legal veneer.
+Designating the same company as both isn’t policy — it’s coercion with a legal veneer.

 Why I Read This as a CISSP

 There is no Congressional legislation governing AI in national security contexts.
 None.
-The DoD sets its own policy limits on autonomous weapons — and can change them at will.
-Anthropic was being asked to trust policy promises that carry no legal weight.
-The contract language, in Amodei’s words, “was paired with legalese that would allow those safeguards to be disregarded at will.”
+The DoD sets its own policy limits on autonomous weapons and can change them unilaterally.
+Anthropic was being asked to trust policy promises that carry zero legal weight.

 Apple Drew This Line Before